A Woman of Affairs

-A Woman of Affairs is a 1928 Metro-Goldwyn-Mayer drama film directed by Clarence Brown and starring Greta Garbo, John Gilbert, Douglas Fairbanks Jr. and Lewis Stone.
-The film, released with a synchronized score and sound effects, was based on a 1924 best-selling novel by Michael Arlen, The Green Hat, which he adapted as a four-act stage play in 1925.
+A Woman of Affairs is a 1928 Metro-Goldwyn-Mayer synchronized sound drama film directed by Clarence Brown and starring Greta Garbo, John Gilbert, Douglas Fairbanks Jr. and Lewis Stone.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+The film was based on a 1924 best-selling novel by Michael Arlen, The Green Hat, which he adapted as a four-act stage play in 1925.
 The Green Hat was considered so daring in the United States that the movie did not allow any associations with it and was renamed A Woman of Affairs, with the characters also renamed to mollify the censors.
 In particular, the film script eliminated all references to heroin use, homosexuality and syphilis that were at the core of the tragedies involved.

 Michael Arlen and Bess Meredyth's script was nominated for Best Writing at the 2nd Academy Awards.

 In 1934, MGM released a remake of the film titled Outcast Lady starring Constance Bennett.

+Music

+This film featured a theme song entitled "Love's First Kiss" which was composed by William Axt and David Mendoza.

 Plot

 Diana Merrick (Greta Garbo), Neville (John Gilbert) and David (Johnny Mack Brown) were playmates as children, members of the rich British aristocracy.
 Diana and Neville are in love, but his father (Hobart Bosworth) opposes the match, disapproving the Merrick family's lifestyle.
 Neville is sent to Egypt for business purposes and to become wealthy.

 Diana, after waiting in vain for two years for Neville's return, finally marries David, who is also in love with her and good friends with her brother Jeffry (Douglas Fairbanks Jr.).
 During their honeymoon David commits suicide.
 Diana does not explain the reasons behind her husband's action, except to say, "He died for decency."
-Jeffry, who was deeply connected to David, blames his sister for his friend's death; he falls deeper into alcohol as his sister starts a reckless life, seducing man after man.
+Jeffry, who was deeply connected to David, blames his sister for his friend's death; he falls deeper into alcohol as his sister starts a reckless life, well-publicized by tabloid-esque publications tracking her numerous affairs.

 Years later, Neville returns to England to marry Constance (Dorothy Sebastian).
 Jeffry is now gravely ill, and Diana brings Dr. Trevelyan, a family friend, to his bedside and then leaves since Jeffry still refuses to see her.
 As she starts to drive away, she sees Neville who has followed her and Dr. Trevelyan in a cab.
 Diana and Neville go to his apartment, realize they are still in love, and spend that one night together.
 During the night Jeffry dies.
 Dr. Trevelyan goes to Neville's apartment in the morning to give him the news and discovers that Diana has spent the night there.
 Three days later, Neville marries Constance.